uktrade/django-zenslackchat/README.rst

 DEBUG_ENABLED
 ~~~~~~~~~~~~~

+**Warning**: Do not set this in a live environment.
+The system will log full
+Slack message events and other information, which may contain sensitive
+information.

 By default DEBUG is disabled in Django settings.
 To enable DEBUG mode for
 development purposes set the variables as follows::

    export DEBUG_ENABLED=1

 When running via the make file this is set automatically.

+I have made this extra step of not allowing you to set DEBUG directly from the
+environment, to slow you down and think before you set this.

 Development